Emergency TSCM Sweeps are called for if you suspect you are a victim of eavesdropping, or there has been suspicious activity.

 We find most information losses can be traced back to people.
 Big mouths and poor information security practices top the list of transgressions.
 However, the possibility your information was lost via illegal electronic surveillance has to be considered before accusing people.

-An Emergency TSCM Sweep Answers Many Questions
+Emergency TSCM Sweeps Can Answer Many Questions

 Emergency TSCM sweeps are commissioned because electronic surveillance always tops the list of suspects.
 Why?
 Bugs are easier to get, get smaller everyday, and are incredibly cheap now.
 Don’t believe me?
 Try this Ebay search for Surveillance Bug.